geoserver/geoserver/doc/en/user/source/tutorials/cloud-foundry/run_cf.rst

     name        requested state   instances   memory   disk   urls geoserver   started           1/1         1G       1G     geoserver-humble-puku-pi.cfapps.eu10.hana.ondemand.com

 You can open the url in your browser.
-HTTP is automatically redirected to HTTPS and traffic is encrypted using the cloud foundry platform certificates which are trusted by most browser :-)
+HTTP is automatically redirected to HTTPS and traffic is encrypted using the Cloud Foundry platform certificates which are trusted by most browsers.

 Advanced Topics
 ---------------